TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/networking.md

 \endcond

+\cond SOC_AM263X || SOC_AM263PX
+### ICSS-EMAC Driver
+ICSS-EMAC (Industrial Communications Subsystem Ethernet Media Access Controller) driver provide APIs to transmit and receive packets with a firmware based MAC and Ethernet Switch that has been implemented on PRUICSS cores.
+- \subpage ICSS_EMAC describes the driver features and debugging guide.
+- \ref DUAL_EMAC_AND_SWITCH describes the firmware features supported.
+- \ref EXAMPLES_ICSS_EMAC_LWIP is ICSS-EMAC application using the LwIP networking stack.

+\endcond

 \cond SOC_AM273X || SOC_AWR294X
 ## Overview
 Advances in automated factories and smart vehicles require advanced networking capabilities, real-time processing and more advanced motor-control topologies.
 TI Networking solution packaged with the SDK provide a rapidly growing need for Sitara MCU to outpace traditional MCUs and deliver processor-like capabilities.
 Networking is a broad terms used to cover Ethernet (IEEE 802.3) communication protocol used in industrial, automotive and other general use cases.